VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 #### Extension methods

-GoRouter provides extension methods on the `BuildContext` to simplify navigation.
+GoRouter provides extension methods on `BuildContext` to simplify navigation.
+These extension methods map to their fully-specified counterparts, so functionality is the same.
 For consistency, use the extension method over the longer `GoRouter` methods.

 Good ✅